medic-code/bread-code-website/_posts/2019-09-15-amazing-german-mischbrot.md

 categories: recipe
 author: Hendrik Kleinwächter
 description: This is how you make an amazing German Mischbrot, also known as Graubrot.
----

-# German Mischbrot aka.
-Graubrot

-Historically in Germans have eaten a lot of rye.
+intro: Historically in Germans have eaten a lot of rye.
 Rye is more resistant to cold and yields better crop with the German climate.
 Rye is planted in September/October and then survives the winter.
 It can resist temperatures of up to -25°C.
+---

+## German Mischbrot aka.
+Graubrot

 Thus many German breads contain rye and also a little bit of wheat.
 Because of that we call this bread `Mischbrot`.
 Which literally means mixture bread.